Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 6. Check the checkbox to enable the add-on.
 The `Unity Cloud` tab appears in your 3D view.
 ![enabling the add-on](Documentation/Images/enable_addon.png)

-### Publish the 3D view as an asset to the Unity Cloud Asset Manager
+### Publish the 3D view as an asset to Unity Cloud Asset Manager

 1. From your 3D view, go to **Unity Cloud** > **Upload FBX to Asset Manager**.
 ![opening the add-on](Documentation/Images/open_addon.png)